by Hannah Craven

 A stylish four-bedroom bungalow in Marloes, Gwelfor is perfectly situated for visitors walking the Pembrokeshire Coastal Path and the popular Marloes Sands.
 Boasting panoramic views across to St Davids and Newgale, you might find it a challenge to tear yourself away from them!
 After a day of adventure, it’s worth popping into the friendly local pub for some tasty grub – The Lobster Pot.

 Thinking about a visit?
 Our range of holiday cottages along the Pembrokeshire Coast Path provides the perfect base for a weekend of adventure.
-From sea-view retreats to spacious dog-friendly homes for the whole family, we’ve got something for everyone.
+Or if you’d like to experience the coast from a different point of view – why not take on an adventure and go coasteering in Pembrokeshire.

 Sign up to receive exclusive offers, competitions and the latest news to your inbox, and you'll be entered into our monthly prize-draw 3 times!